GluuFederation/docs-gg-prod/docs/source/admin-guide/services-routes-config.md

-# Services and Routes Configurations
+# Configuring Services and Routes

 This section describes how to configure an upstream app with Gluu Gateway.
 GG uses Kong as its proxy with a very simple flow, described below.
 You just need to add your upstream application in kong.